Top 5 Health Concerns for Seniors

 • Physical inactivity: Physical inactivity can increase cancer risk, leading to obesity, poor circulation, or low immunity, facilitating the development or spread of cancer cells.

-• Sun exposure: Sun exposure can increase the risk of skin cancer, as it can damage the DNA in the skin cells, causing them to grow abnormally or uncontrollably.
+• Sun exposure can increase the risk of skin cancer, as it damages the DNA in skin cells, causing them to grow abnormally or uncontrollably.

-• Infections: Infections can increase the risk of cancer, as some viruses, bacteria, or parasites can cause chronic inflammation, immune suppression, or genetic changes, which can trigger or promote cancer, such as human papillomavirus (HPV), hepatitis B or C, Helicobacter pylori, or Schistosoma.
+• Infections: Infections can increase the risk of cancer, as some viruses, bacteria, or parasites, such as human papillomavirus (HPV), hepatitis B or C, Helicobacter pylori, or Schistosoma, can cause chronic inflammation, immune suppression, or genetic changes that can trigger or promote cancer.

 • Surgery: Surgery can help remove the tumor or the affected organ, such as mastectomy, prostatectomy, or colectomy.